By Jessica B., Utica College Admissions Representative

 Hold on tight – because the program goes by quickly!
 Although rigorous and fast-paced, students rely on each other, building friendships and forming a great support system.
 Before you know it, you will have the foundation you need to start changing lives in as little as two years.

 3. Can I complete this program with children?
-How do I manage my time?

 Nothing worth having comes easy.
 If anyone should understand that saying, it’s our nursing students with families of their own.
 However, they are able to find a successful balance between home life and school life.